Maximize Sales In Peak Periods, Part 2

 What is the amount of sales you’re missing out on?

 So, how many lost table turns are your restaurants budgeted for?
 In other words, how many lost table turns can you afford?
 One per shift?
 Two?
 One per day?
 One per week?
 The answer is, of course, that no restaurant budgets for the loss of business or missed opportunities.
 However, it’s important to understand how much lost revenue, or more importantly, how much opportunity for increased sales and profits, this situation represents.
-Are you beginning to see new possibilities to maximize your sales potential?
+Are you beginning to see new possibilities to maximize your sales, more so than in slower periods, during your busiest/peak periods?

 How much more in $ale$ do you want to make?

 Conversely, how much revenue would it add up to if you began to add even just one table per meal time?
-If your average table of guests adds up to only $50.00 and you serve one more table every rush period, would you benefit from an additional $26,000 in sales per year?
-If you’re lined up twice per day, 5 times per week, and your average guest tab is $75.00 or $100.00, could you use an additional $39,000 or $52,000.00 simply from being more efficient during meal times?
+If your average table of guests adds up to only $60.00 and you serve one more table every rush period…would you benefit from an additional $31,000 in sales per year?
+If you’re lined up twice per day, 5 times per week, and your average guest tab is $75.00 or $100.00…could you use an additional $39,000 or $52,000.00 simply from being more efficient during meal times?
 Are these numbers significant to you?

 If your peak meal times last several hours and/or your dining room holds a larger number of tables, your potential for these opportunities could represent much larger amounts of money.
 Let’s look at the following examples: